dyfactor/dyfactor/README.md

 [![Build Status](https://travis-ci.org/dyfactor/dyfactor.svg?branch=master)](https://travis-ci.org/dyfactor/dyfactor)

-Dyfactor is platform for extracting runtime information from applications to inform codemods.
+Dyfactor is platform for profile-guided codemodes.
 By combining runtime information and static analysis, applications are able migrate codebases to new APIs at a much quicker pace.

 **See Dyfactor In Action**